lafeingcrokodil/multirogue/README.md

 A multiplayer version of Rogue.

-## Installation
+## Getting started

 Start the server by running

-    go run cmd/main.go
+    go run cmd/server/main.go

-You should then be able to access the app at [localhost:8080](localhost:8080).
+You should then be able to access the app at [localhost:8080](localhost:8080) or in a terminal by running

+    go run cmd/tui/main.go

 ## Sources